St3451/Population_Genetics/README.md

 # Introduction to Data Science

-This repository contains the final project for the Population Genetics course (third block of courses of my MSc in Bioinformatics).
+This repository contains the final project of the Population Genetics course (third block of courses of my MSc in Bioinformatics).

 ## Splitting and admixture in the Grant's gazelle species complex